imWildCat/V2EX-iOS/README.md

 ## How to start?
 This project is using [CocoaPods](http://cocoapods.org).
 You have to execute `pod install` and use `V2EX.xcworkspace`.
 At present time, CocoaPods hasn't support Swift library yet.
 So we use *git submodule* to support Swift libraries such as [Alamofire](https://github.com/Alamofire/Alamofire), [Quick](https://github.com/Quick/Quick).
-You have to execute `git submodule update --recursive` to pull these libraries.
+You have to execute `git submodule update --init --recursive` to pull these libraries.

 ## TODOs
 You could find all the TODOs right here: https://github.com/imWildCat/V2EX-iOS/issues?labels=enhancement&page=1&state=open (Issues labelled enhancement).